zelros/Ethical-AI-Standard/project-example.md

 # 3. Data Preparation
 ## 3.10 Rows filtering
+No row has been removed.

 ## 3.20 Columns filtering
+The 'Claim Id' variable has been removed.

 ## 3.30 Missing values handling
+For categorical variables: replacement by the most frequent value.
+For numerical variables: replacement by variable median.

 ## 3.40 Dataset unique signature
 At this step, the dataset unique signature is: